timrobot/Tachikoma-Project/planner/astar/README.md

+Authors:
-Author: Ming Tai Ha
+Ming Tai Ha
-(Except he was too lazy to put his own name in here so I put it in here instead) -Timothy Yong
+(Except he was too lazy to put his own name in here so I put it in here instead) Timothy Yong
+Jonathan Risinger

 NOTE: This is a minimalistic A* from a bird's eye view.
 Only to do local map resolution